luukrijnbende/opencv-demo/README.md

-# OpenCV Demo with face detection
+# OpenCV Demo

-Simple OpenCV demo application in JavaScript that opens the camera and shows the detected faces.
+Simple OpenCV demo application in JavaScript.
+The following demo's are included.
+- Face detection with HAARcascade
+- Circle detection with HoughCircles

 ## How to run?
 - npm install